Last Updated: September 17, 2020

-Whenever I hear people talk about digital nomads or perpetual travelers, I often hear certain stereotypes thrown around.
-For example, when I reference how I spend time in 25 countries a year, people may assume that I don’t have a home of my own and merely live in hotels.
+Whenever I hear people talk about the nomad lifestyle or perpetual travelers, I often hear certain stereotypes thrown around.
+For example, even when I was visiting 25 countries a year in my most nomadic days, people assumed that I didn’t have a home of my own and merely lived in hotels.

 But that’s not always true.

 I started out as a young guy with a business, living in the United States, and wanting to travel.
 I began with one trip and then quickly got up to many trips in a year.
 Before I knew it, I was traveling more than I was at home.